 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Batteries - June 22nd
+Appliances - June 22nd

 Swedish homewares goliath IKEA has announced a new take-back service, allowing Australian consumers to sell back their old furniture.
 Launched in Sydney’s Tempe store, IKEA states that shoppers can bring back their old IKEA furniture in …– Read more